-The QuadNet Array supports D-STAR and DMR!
+The QuadNet Array supports D-STAR, DMR and Yaesu System Fusion II systems!

 Please use our round robin name for your server, rr.openquad.net